yannykyps/tic-tac-toe/README.md

 Using Node.js, Express.js and socket.io

-Potential feature to add is DB(Mongoose) to tally score and set player name.
+Potential feature to add is DB(Mongoose) to store scores and player name.
+Currently just displaying name.